Clan of Ostoja: Polish clans and surnames

-Polish clans, while having members related by male-line genealogy, also had many genealogically unrelated families, either because of families' formal adoption into various clans, or because of misattributions petrified in heraldic literature.
+Polish clans had many genealogically unrelated families, either because of families' formal adoption into various clans, or because of misattributions petrified in heraldic literature.
+They also had members related by male-line genealogy.
 The genealogically unrelated families were brought together in the Polish heraldic tradition through use of the same coat of arms and the same clan (coat-of-arms) appellation (name).

 In contrast to other European countries, medieval Polish clans were unusually powerful compared to the Polish monarch.
 Though each clan was found in a certain territory, each clan also had family members in many other areas of Poland as they moved during medieval times also to settle down on the property(pl:posag) of their wife's or because they were assigned to settle down and serve the Crown, holding office and in some cases, were granted land in the area.
 Clan members supported each other in court sessions and in the battles, sharing same battle cry and later sharing same coat of arms.
 The powerful member was usually also the head of the clan, helping and caring for other clan members, calling for them when need for battle.

 Polish family names were appended with –cki or –ski in reference to the name of their properties; for example, if a person named Chelmski acquired the town of Poniec, he would change his surname to Poniecki.
 Furthermore, Jerzykowski (de Jerzykowo) that owned property of Baranowo changed his surname to Baranowski (de Baranowo) and Baranowski that owned property of Chrzastowo change the surname to Chrzastowski (de Chrzastowo).
 The medieval Ostoja Clan seems to have been situated in more than 163 original nests and divergent locations, reflected in various surnames.
 A clan became partly a name for the family members with different surnames.

 Clan members could help both military and in the court, supporting each other in many different way.